-Honors and awards include a music fellowship from opera singer Leontyne Price, the Choral Arts of Washington’s Excellence in Arts Education Award, an Excellence in Arts Education award from the Delaware State Teacher’s Association, Grants from the Maryland State Arts Council as well as a Governor’s Award from the State of Maryland for exemplary service to the community.
+Honors and awards include a music fellowship from opera singer Leontyne Price, the Choral Arts of Washington’s Excellence in Arts Education Award, an Excellence in Arts Education award from the Delaware State Teacher’s Association, and grants from the Maryland State Arts Council, as well as a Governor’s Award from the State of Maryland for exemplary service to the community.

 With over 30 years of experience as a voice teacher and as an arts educator, Rowe has taught at the University of North Carolina at Chapel Hill, Blair School of Music/Vanderbilt University, Aspen Music School, and Morgan State University.
 She was a cultural arts representative in an arts program through the White House as an artist in education.
 A GFO Music Panelist with the Maryland State Arts Council, Rowe is a member of the National Association of Teachers of Singing (NATS), Opera America, SAG and the National Association of Music Education (NAME).
 The artist continues to write and produce Arts Education programs and to perform as a recitalist, a concert artist and in operatic productions.
 Rowe is currently a Preparatory voice faculty member at the Peabody Institute of the Johns Hopkins University.